todbot/blink1/docs/blink1-tool-tips.md

     done

+<a name="A11"></a>
-## Turn on one LED, then the other, with Windows batch file
+## Windows: Turn on one LED, then the other

-This examples uses the new "-l" option to specify which LED to light.
+This examples uses the "-l" option to specify which LED to light.
 The default is "-l 0", which means all LEDs on a single blink(1) mk2.
 Note the "-l" option works with most, but not all, commands in blink1-tool.